BACK

 Likelihood of Iowa Housing Market Crash

-Most experts don’t see a crash anytime soon for the IA housing market.
+Most experts don’t see a crash anytime soon for the IA housing market in 2026.
 As supply continues to increase and interest rates decline, the market should stabilize a bit.
 Additionally, the market isn’t showing major signs that should cause undue concern.

 The affordability of housing compared to the rest of the nation also bodes well for the future.
 Tradingpedia created a map showing home affordability with personal income as a percentage of median home price (the higher the percentage, the more affordable the state), and Iowa came in at 27.61%.
 Comparing this to somewhere like California (10.56%) gives you an idea of how affordable Iowa is.
 This isn’t a market that looks to be in danger for the foreseeable future.